apache/geode-native/examples/dotnet/pdxserializable/README.md

     $ startserver.ps1
     ```

-3. Execute `PdxSerializableCs.exe`, expect the following output:
+1. Execute `dotnet-pdxserializable.exe`, expect the following output:

        Registering for data serialization
        Storing order object in the region
        order to put is Order: [65, Donuts, 12]
        Successfully put order, getting now...
        Order key: 65 = Order: [65, Donuts, 12]

-4. Run the `stopserver.ps1` script to gracefully shutdown the Geode cluster.
+1. Run the `stopserver.ps1` script to gracefully shutdown the Geode cluster.

    For Windows cmd: